Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 ## Sample output: -add_data

     $ ./structrw -add_data
-    Enter year boro pop: 2020 Bronx 1390450
-    Appended data to file: year: 2020	boro: Bronx	pop: 1390450
+    Enter year population borough: 2020 1390450 Bronx Appended data to file: year: 2020	boro: Bronx	pop: 1390450

-"2020 Bronx 1390450" Was entered manually at the time of the program running.
+"2020 1390450 Bronx" Was entered into stdin at the time of the program running.
 If you then -read_data that new entry will appear.

 ## Sample output:  -update_data

 Only showing the last few lines of output, but all the data should be displayed.

-108 and 9999 Stuy 4000 where entered manually.
+"108" and "9999 4000 Stuy" where entered into stdin at the time of the program running..

     $ ./structrw -update_data